Testimony of an expatriate in Singapore

 I love it:

-- its cost of living.
-In fact, to compare with Europe, food is much cheaper, with only alcohol coming close to the price we’re used to.
-I don’t smoke but I know that cigarettes are even more expensive than in France.
+• its cost of living, in fact to compare with Europe food is much cheaper, it’s only alcohol that comes close to the price we know.
+I don’t smoke, but I know that cigarettes are even more expensive than in France.

-- it’s still warm, indeed no sweater, no scarf…..being 150 km from the equator the trees still have leaves….
+• it’s still warm, in fact no sweater, no scarf…..being 150 km from the equator the trees still have leaves….

 I don’t like